 - We have a business link who support our Eco-club and enterprise events through our involvement in Together for Newark.

-- Our children enjoy a comprehensive PSHCEE curriculum, which is designed to teach life skills and citizenship
+- Our children enjoy a comprehensive life skills curriculum

 - We are keen to work with parents to explore their views so this can inform ways we can help further

 - We aim to create an outward facing dimension to our curriculum to enable pupils to widen their perspectives through educational visits, quality texts, international links and other opportunities in our curriculum, such as visitors and use of art etc.

 - Through strategic use of our Pupil Premium funding and EYFS Pupil Premium funding too we are targeting key identified areas for these children.

 Supporting the development of resilience and reduction of mental health problems in our community: